 Recipes Made Easy Christmas Bakes and Makes

-Whether you like to make an early start on your Christmas baking (actually I already know some people who have started baking their cakes already but I’m not one of them) or just want to start to planning your festive cooking, I thought I would round up the Recipes Made Easy Christmas Bakes and Makes in one place to make them easier for you to find.
-Some of the early recipes don’t have great pictures but they are too good to leave out.
+Depending on when you read this post, it could be because you like to make an early start on your Christmas baking, just want to start to planning your festive cooking, or looking for some last minute ideas for Christmas bakes, I thought I would round up some of the Recipes Made Easy Christmas Bakes and Makes in one place to make them easier for you to find.
+Some of the early recipes don't have great pictures but they are too good to leave out.

 The Christmas Pudding

-Traditionally made on stir up Sunday the last Sunday before Advent (which falls on 25th November in 2018).
+Traditionally made on stir up Sunday the last Sunday before Advent.
 Tradition has it that everyone present should stir the pudding and make a wish.
-I actually mix up my Christmas pudding on the Saturday, leaving it to stand overnight to allow the flavours to blend, then on the Sunday, there is plenty of time to give it one final mix make a wish and steam the puddings.
+I actually mix up my Christmas pudding on Saturday, leaving it to stand overnight to allow the flavours to blend, then on the Sunday, there is plenty of time to give it one final mix make a wish and steam the puddings.

-Mr B and I love Rich Fruit Cakes so I often bake one at Christmas but my boys are not so keen.
-I don’t mind as they keep well and can be made weeks in advance.
+Mr B and I love a traditional Rich Fruit Cake so I often bake one at Christmas but my boys are not so keen.
+I don't mind as they keep well and can be made weeks in advance.
 Sometimes I decorate them, sometimes not.